 In order to understand the nature of rule representation, we will exploit the well know phenomenon of chunking.
 Put it simply, “chunking” reflects the phenomenon that people spontaneously divide a list of items to memorize in groups or “chunks”.
 The grouping of items into chunks and the number of chunks might reflect any superficial or deep characteristic of the list. (references here).

 Importantly, the way participants divide up the list of items into chunks might offer insight into the relationships between the items themselves.
 Consider, for example, the task of memorizing the list of letters “F B I C I A”.
 In principle, these items could be memorized as a set of two three-letter chunks (F B I) (C I A), or a set of three two-letter chunks (F B) (I C) (I A).
 Because both FBI and CIA are common and well known acronyms, however, the greatest majority of participants would prefer the former format to the latter.
 Conversely, if participants show a consistent preference for using the (F B I) (C I A) format, one could infer something about the relationship among items--in this case, that FBI and CIA are more familiar acronyms that FB, IC, or IA.

 In this experiment, we manipulated the internal structure of instructions of different length, and recorded the time it took participants to memorize them.
-Specifically, the structure of instructions was manipulated as to break the instructions into two or three chunks.
+Specifically, the structure of instructions was manipulated as to break the instructions into two or three chunks, depending on the position of the binary operations relative to unary ones.
 If the memorization of instructions reflects their structure, then we should find that participants’ memorization patterns reflect the number of chunks within the structure.
 If, on the other hand, participant simply memorize the instructions as a list of words, then their particular chunking strategy should not be affected by the deep structure of the instructions.

-To implement this paradigm, we created a modified version of the arithmetic RITL task used by Stocco et al (2012) and Stocco and Prat (2014) and described above.
-In this version, participants learn instructions of varying length, from two (e.g., “ADD / DOUBLE”) to four operations (e.g., “TRIPLE, HALF, ADD, DOUBLE” ).
+To implement this paradigm, we created a modified version of the arithmetic RITL task used by Stocco et al (2012), Stocco and Prat (2014), and Becker, Prat, & Stocco (2016) and described above.
+In this version, participants learn instructions of varying length, from two (e.g., “ADD / DOUBLE”) to four operations (e.g., “TRIPLE / HALF / ADD / DOUBLE” ).
 The list of all operators and their descriptions are shown in Table 1.
 As in previous studies, all instructions had one binary operator (e.g., “ADD”) and one to three unary operators (e.g., “DOUBLE”).
 Different structures were created by modifying the position of the binary operator within the list.
-To understand how the position of the binary operator alters the structure of the instructions, consider Figure 1.
+To understand how the position of the binary operator alters the structure of the instructions, consider

+Table :, The set of operators used in the current RITL experiment.